Common Problems with the Volkswagen Golf

 Oil leaks

-The average price of an automatic gearbox repair for a Volkswagen Golf is £500.19 when booked through FixMyCar.
+The average price of an automatic gearbox repair for a Volkswagen Golf on FixMyCar is £455.15.

 Volkswagen Golf central locking problem

-The Mk5 golf, in particular, is known for having central locking issues.
+The Mk5 golf is known for having central locking issues.
 Specifically, when the key fob is pressed, it doesn’t lock/unlock all the doors.
 You can usually repair this problem by replacing the door lock modules.

-VW Golf central locking system repairs cost £235.48 on average when you book through FixMyCar.
+VW Golf central locking system repairs cost £130.65 on average.

 Volkswagen Golf clutch problems